hamlet-io/docs/docs/getting-started/aws-serverless/deploy-baseline/environment-bootstrap.md

     | segment            | igw               | aws        | deployed    | segment    |
     ```

-1. With all the talk of networking lets create our network
+1. With all the talk of networking let's create our network.

     ```bash
     hamlet --account acct01 deploy run-deployments
     ```

     We aren't including any deployment details on the command.
 Doing this will run all of the deployments that are are available.
-This is really useful to manage the overall state of your product and make sure everything is up to date.
-Once this has finished you should now have a full network available and ready to go
+This is useful to manage the overall state of your product and make sure everything is up to date.
+Once this has finished you should now have a full network available and ready to go.

 ## What was deployed?

-So now we have our environment baseline setup and ready to go along with a network that will be used by components that need it.
-Lets have a quick look at the network that has been deployed.
+Now we have our environment baseline set up and ready to go, along with a network that will be used by components that need it.
+Let's have a quick look at the network that has been deployed.

 ```bash
 hamlet --account acct01 component describe-occurrence -n management-vpc-network resources